naddym/nifi-course-abm/README.md

 ## A typical layout of this course

-    ├── installation                        # guide for installating nifi standalone/cluster for both secure/insecure mode
-        ├── docker                          # demonstration of docker based installation ├── cluster                     # 2 node cluster setup (secure/insecure)
+    ├── extensions                          # guide for building custom functionality in nifi ├── installation                        # guide for installating nifi standalone/cluster for both secure/insecure mode ├── docker                          # demonstration of docker based installation ├── cluster                     # 2 node cluster setup (secure/insecure)